DoTheEvo/XCPng-basics/README.md

 [Xen](https://en.wikipedia.org/wiki/Xen)
-is an open source project, developed under **the Linux Foundation** with support from major industry players - intel, amd, arm, aws, google, alibaba cloud, huawei,...
+is an open source project, developed under **the Linux Foundation** with support from major industry players - aws, intel, amd, arm, google, alibaba cloud, ...
-Citrix owned Xen until 2013, when they made it open-source.
+2007-2013 Citrix stood behind Xen development, but transfered the project to attrack more collaboration from the industry giants, of which aws(amazon) is the biggest xen user.

 [XCPng](https://en.wikipedia.org/wiki/XCP-ng) itself started on kickstarter as a fork of XenServer, which with version 7.0 closed-source some of it's components.